 Although a means of authorized access with a key, credential, or other approved means is specifically required by code for doors within educational occupancies, this is an important consideration for other types of facilities as well.
 In an office building, health care facility, store, really any type of building, a space that is able to be secured should allow access for emergency responders or other authorized people.
 A lack of access can lead to delays in entering the room to aid the occupants inside.

 Locksets that are tested and certified for operation and durability are readily available, and may be installed with optional locked/unlocked indicators to clearly display the status of the lockset.
-Locks have provided a sufficient level of security during past school shootings.
+Locks have provided a sufficient level of security during past school shootings, and a change that has been approved for the 2027 IBC requires doors in schools to be lockable from inside of the room without impeding egress.
 The Final Report of the Sandy Hook Advisory Commission states: “The testimony and other evidence presented to the Commission reveals that there has never been an event in which an active shooter breached a locked classroom door.”

 3) Door hardware must be operable by everyone, including small children and people with disabilities.